JANUARY JAPAN FESTIVALS １月の祭り

 Major festival of Kogan-ji Temple at which around twenty priests read over the 'Sutra of Great Wisdom' while the temple and its surrounds throng with street stalls and visitors.

-Sounkyo Ice Festival 29 January - 5 March Sounkyo Onsen, Hokkaido Snow and ice sculptures including tunnels and domes join the natural spectacle of a frozen waterfall for this winter extravaganza.
-Coloured lights and fireworks add to the magic in the evenings.
+Snow and ice sculptures including tunnels and domes join the natural spectacle of a frozen waterfall for this winter extravaganza in Sounkyo Onsen.
+Colored lights and fireworks add to the magic in the evenings.

 DISCLAIMER Festivals may be cancelled or postponed without much warning.
 Check with your local tourist office for confirmation.